 Our client asked us to develop a Cloud based system integrated with up to 10 third party portals including, amongst others, eWAY an Australian based payments portal, Microsoft Dynamics CRM, and Telerik’s CMS SiteFinity.

-The ProblemThe varying data formats used by each portal meant that integrating all of them to a central Cloud based system would be a complex task.
+The varying data formats used by each portal meant that integrating all of them to a central Cloud based system would be a complex task.
 We had to be able to manage JSON data formats, XML, SOAP, as well as HL7 data formats as used by the international healthcare message exchange standard.

 In order to increase the flexibility and reduce the integration complexities, Mitrais decided to add another layer to tackle these integration challenges and provide enough abstraction so the integration could be simplified.
 To achieve this level of abstraction, Mitrais chose to adopt the Mule Enterprise Service Bus (ESB), an integration platform that allows developers to connect applications together quickly and easily, enabling them to exchange data.

 The key advantage of an ESB is that it allows different applications to communicate with each other by acting as a transit system for carrying data between applications within your enterprise or across the Internet.